ALHROOBIX/Xenia-Dashboard/README.md

   <h2>⚠️ Disclaimer</h2>
   <p><strong>This project is a third-party frontend and is not affiliated with the official Xenia Project or Microsoft.</strong></p>
 </div>

 ---

-## 🎯 About Xenia Dashboard

-> Designed to bridge the gap between emulator and user, this specialized interface transforms Xenia Canary into a polished, accessible platform with robust control and effortless library management.

----